Mid Michigan Community Action

 -Social Security Cards for all family members (required)

--2020 Property tax statements (summer and winter, if you receive both)
+• 2025 Property tax statements (paid and unpaid; summer and winter, if you receive both)

--Documentation of Self Employment Income and related expenses
+• Documentation of Self Employment Income and/or 1099 NEC and related expenses

 -Bank account information if you want your return direct deposited